Los Angeles Fire Department: Command structure

 Each of the four operational Bureaus house a number of battalions.
 These battalions are staffed by uniformed personnel who rotate on a 24-hour platoon duty.
 Each battalion is commanded by a Battalion Chief, who responds to major incidents within their battalion, usually 20-30 square miles in size.
 They have the responsibility of commanding these scenes as the Incident Commander (IC).
 Battalion Chiefs typically respond to these incidents with a Firefighter/Specialist, who holds the title of Emergency Incident Technician (EIT).
 EITs drive the Dodge RAM SUV to the scenes and act as an assistant to the Battalion Chief.

-Note that stations with both a truck and a 200 series engine (pump) will usually respond the two apparatus together as a lightforce.
+Note that stations with a truck and a 200 series engine (pump) will usually respond the two apparatus together as a lightforce.
 So, for example, Truck 1 and Engine 201 will often respond together as Light Force 1.
 The only full time exception is Fire Station 9 where Engine 209 is fully staffed.
 Truck 9 responds as a single company when appropriate.
 During "Augmented Staffing" (red-flag brush fire weather, or other increased threat days) the 200 series engines can be fully staffed as a 4-member Engine Company.
 Each company can then either be dispatched individually or as a "Task Force".

 400 series Engines are ready reserve apparatus.
-These apparatus are full loaded with equipment and hose.
+These apparatuses are full loaded with equipment and hose.
 They are used either for short term relief IE when a frontline apparatus is shut down for repair or maintenance.
 400 series Engines are also staffed as needed during "High Hazard" days or other augmented staffing times.

 The LAFD has six Type 3 wildland Engines.
 Five are property of the State of California OES but are staffed as needed and maintained by the LAFD.
 Together these 5 Engines form Strike Team 1880C.
 Engine 482C is housed at Fire Station 82 and is a ready reserve Type 3 wildland Engine.